What We Do

 NatSec EmTech explores how emerging technologies—from cyberspace and artificial intelligence to outer space—are reshaping national security, law, and global power.
 Through expert conversations, the podcast examines not just what’s coming, but who governs, controls, and is impacted by the technologies defining our future.

-Georgetown Law’s Center for National Security presents NatSec-EmTech – a podcast hosted by Professor Laura Donohue, exploring the future of national security through the lens of cutting-edge technology.
+Georgetown Law’s Center on National Security presents NatSec EmTech – a podcast hosted by Professor Laura K. Donohue, exploring the future of national security through the lens of cutting-edge technology.

 This podcast breaks down not only what’s coming but who controls it.
 Every episode is a journey into the places where we have never been – from space law frontiers to artificial intelligence dilemmas, from cryptocurrency breakdowns to bioengineering breakthroughs, from the stories of ambition and power to the people quietly shaping the future.
 This is not a science fiction but our national security.